Product-Led-Growth: Ultimate guide to hacking your product growth

 How to become product-led?

-To successfully implement a Product-Led Growth (PLG) strategy, you need to incorporate self-service to allow your product to sell itself.
+To successfully implement a Product-Led Growth (PLG) strategy, you must incorporate self-service to allow your product to sell itself.
 However, this doesn’t mean there is no room for sales since pairing self-service with modern product-led sales can enable closing more significant deals without sacrificing PLG.

-Sales representatives’ role in a PLG environment needs a shift, requiring them to adopt a more strategic and consultative approach toward customer engagement while being more selective about which accounts to target.
+1. Sales representatives’ role in a PLG business needs a shift, requiring them to adopt a more strategic and consultative approach toward customer engagement while being more selective about which accounts to target.

-Word-of-mouth marketing plays a significant role in PLG; it is both free and effective in customer acquisition.
+3. Word-of-mouth marketing plays a significant role in PLG; it is free and effective in customer acquisition.
 However, it would help if you evolved your organization’s function.

-Successful PLG companies have created high-value content such as template galleries (Notion and Airtable) and resources such as benchmark and data reports, product education materials, and product-related hubs to achieve this.
+4. Successful led companies have created high-value content such as free template galleries (Notion and Airtable) and resources such as benchmark and data reports, product education materials, and product-related hubs to achieve an incredible customer acquisition rate.

-Is a PLG strategy right for your product?
+Is a PLG product-led growth strategy right for your product?

-We have identified eight primary characteristics of successful product-led growth companies.
+We have identified five primary characteristics of successful product-led growth companies.
 For a product-led growth strategy to be effective, some of the following criteria must be met:

-- Your product must offer unique value that can be personalized for the user, helping them perform tasks efficiently.
+• Your software or service must offer unique value that can be personalized for the consumer, helping them perform tasks efficiently.

-- Your product must provide actual value before users encounter the paywall, and pricing must be proportional to the value supplied as usage gradually increases.
+• PLG products must provide actual value before customers encounter the paywall, and pricing must be proportional to the value supplied as usage gradually increases.

-- Your product should possess features and capabilities that enable it to function as an acquisition channel for new users.
+• Your products should possess features and capabilities that enable them to function as a customer acquisition channel for new users.

-- Your funnel should direct users toward product engagement, not sales engagement.
+• Your funnel should direct customers toward product engagement, not sales engagement.

 What are PLG metrics?